In this Article:

 A Little History

-The service revolver of the time, usually a four-inch .38 Special with a roundnose lead bullet at around 800 fps just wasn’t cutting it.
+The service revolver of the time was a four-inch .38 Special.
+It comes with a round nose lead bullet at around 800 fd and wasn’t cutting it.
 Sometimes the only way to stop a gang was to shoot into their automobile and hope to disable the driver.
 The old .38 couldn’t do that reliably.